San Francisco Rhinoplasty (Nose Surgery)

 Irregularities of the skin, bone, or cartilage may occasionally appear following surgery.
 These may show up on the surface as slight depressions, dips, or bumps, though most of these situations improve with time.
 In some instances, additional surgery may be required for correction.*

 Following a rhinoplasty, it is rare but possible for a series of thread or spider type veins to appear.
-Unfortunately, these might be permanent, but can be treated effectively by corrective laser procedures.
+Unfortunately, these might be long lasting, but can be treated effectively by corrective laser procedures.*

 It is also possible that surgery on a badly deviated or bent nose may not result in a desired shape and size, thus potentially requiring additional rhinoplasty procedures.
 Dr. Javaheri will advise you at your consultation if he expects this to be the situation with you.*